wp-plugins/dvk-social-sharing/readme.txt

 = Social Sharing By Danny =

-The simplest sharing buttons possible for Twitter, Facebook and Google+.
+The simplest sharing links possible for Twitter, Facebook and Google+.

-The buttons are actually plain text links and require zero external scripts to be loaded.
-It makes no sense to load over 50kb of scripts for a feature 95% of your users will not use.
+From itself, the buttons are actually plain text links which require <strong>NO external scripts</strong>.
+It makes no sense to load over 50 kilobytes of scripts and styles for a functionality 95% of your users will not use.

-The plugin comes with a very simple CSS and JS file (both under 1KB) which add icons and a pop-up functionality to the links, so users do not have to leave your website to share your posts.
+The plugin comes with a very simple CSS and JS file (both under 1KB) which add icons and a pop-up functionality to the plain-text links, so users do not have to leave your website to share your posts.
+Both can be disabled from the setting page, offering you a lot of flexibility.

 **Plugin Features**

-- Sharing links for Twitter, Facebook and Google+, automatically added to all single posts.
+- Sharing links for Twitter, Facebook and Google+
 - Simple icon styles with a hover effect
-- Simple JavaScript of just 600 bytes (not jQuery dependent) which will make the link open in a pop-up window.
+- Simple script of just 600 bytes (not jQuery dependent) which will make the links open in a pop-up window.
 - A shortcode and a template function to display the buttons anywhere you want.
+- An overridable filter to set the condition for when to display the sharing links.

 == Frequently Asked Questions ==